 “It’s difficult to say if the sales drop has hit rock- bottom yet,” said Kohei Takahashi a Tokyo-based analyst with JPMorgan Chase & Co.
-(JPM) “If January-to-March sales are still down 50 percent from a year earlier, it would mean the company isn’t doing anything to recover sales,” Takahashi said of Honda’s decline.
+(JPM:US) “If January-to-March sales are still down 50 percent from a year earlier, it would mean the company isn’t doing anything to recover sales,” Takahashi said of Honda’s decline.

 Honda and Nissan’s October sales declines were their worst monthly drops on record, based on available company figures stretching back to 2007 and 2008, respectively.

 Deliveries of Honda’s two most popular models in China, the CR-V sport-utility vehicle and the mid-sized Accord sedan, both fell by more than 50 percent last month, the Japanese company said in the statement today.